 - Includes dishwasher-safe filter basket, carafe lid, and showerhead

-9. Behmor 5393 Brazen Plus Temperature Control Coffee Maker
+9. Behmor 5393 Brazen Plus Temperature Control Maker

 Originally $199, now on sale for under $105 on Amazon, you can purchase the Behmor 5393 Brazen Plus Temperature Control Coffee Maker.
 This SCAA-certified coffee machine offers ideal coffee extraction with its extra-large, precise showerhead and the perfect temperature range up to 210-degrees Fahrenheit.
-Its fun, sci-fi appearance definitely makes it stand out in the world off coffee makers.
+Its fun, sci-fi appearance definitely makes it stand out.

 When brewing your cup of coffee, you have the ability to pick your brewing time or even pre-soak prior to brewing.
 Best of all, the quality of the coffee brewed by this machine is an easy five stars, with major thanks to its higher brewing temperature.
 In fact, the temperature calibrations (and altitude correction) are patent pending.